hzget/goblog/README.md

 http://youripaddr:8080/55e2e2fd-ae96-45b9-9249-6740416ebe18/

+### run the code from within a container

-### if mysql and redis services are not available
+#### if mysql and redis services are not available

-The user can run containers of mysql and redis.
+The user can run containers of goblog, mysql and redis.

 * Then run all containers with docker-compose.yaml: